david-abel/simple_rl/README.md

 A brief tutorial for a slightly earlier version is available [here](http://cs.brown.edu/~dabel/blog/posts/simple_rl.html).
 As of version 0.77, the library should work with both Python 2 and Python 3.
 Please let me know if you find that is not the case!

 simple_rl requires [numpy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/).
 Some MDPs have visuals, too, which requires [pygame](http://www.pygame.org/news).
 Also includes support for hooking into any of the [Open AI Gym environments](https://gym.openai.com/envs).
 I recently added a basic test script, contained in the _tests_ directory.
-If you don't have OpenAI Gym, you should expect to pass 9/10 tests.

 ## Installation